 You can also cut water use by 33% by watering plants manually instead of using automatic sprinklers.

 11. No more washing up

-Incredibly, if you fill up the dishwasher completely each time you run it, you'll use less water than you would doing the washing up.
+Got a dishwasher?
+Fill it up completely each time you run it and you'll use less water than you would doing the dishes by hand.
 Yes, even if you're using a washing-up bowl.
 What better excuse to go and have a nice sit down?

 12. Be plumbing prepared